 NIH provided detailed information on the updated biosketch and other support formats in NIH NOT-OD-21-073 released on March 12, 2021.
-Additional information can be found in NIH Other Support FAQs.
+Additional information can be found in a table which outlines NIH Pre-award and Post-award Disclosures Relating to the Biographical Sketch and Other Support and NIH Other Support FAQs.
 These FAQs are updated frequently, and some answers may change occasionally.
 Bookmarking this page and reviewing it periodically for the latest information is recommended.
 Some questions addressed include:

 - Is the researcher’s signature now required on Other Support submissions?